osquery/osquery/docs/wiki/installation/cli-flags.md

 This is a comma-separated list of UDEV types to drop.
 On machines with flash-backed storage it is likely you'll encounter lots of noise from `disk` and `partition` types.

+### macOS-only events control flags

+`--disable_endpointsecurity=true`

+Setting to `false` (in combination with `--disable_events=false`) turns on EndpointSecurity-based event collection within osquery (supported in macOS 10.15 and newer), and enables the use of the `process_events_es` table.
+This feature requires running osquery as root.
+It also requires that the osquery executable be code-signed and notarized to have the Endpoint Security client entitlement; official release builds of osquery will be appropriately code-signed.
+Lastly, it requires that the host give Full Disk Access permission to the osqueryd executable; for more information see the [process auditing section of osquery's deployment documentation](../deployment/process-auditing.md) as well as [installing osquery on macOS](./install-macos.md).

 ## Logging/results flags

 `--logger_plugin=filesystem`